R00tReversalSSH/RRSSH-Pen-Testing-Tool/README.md

 # RRSSH-Pen-Testing-Tool
 A comprehensive, user-friendly penetration testing toolkit designed to streamline security assessments

 **Version**: 1.0.0
 **License**: MIT License

 R00tReversalSSH's Pen Testing Toolkit is a powerful, open-source ethical hacking tool designed to simplify penetration testing and network analysis.
 I made it with the standard go-to tools.
 But leaving the source-code open for FULL customization & integration .
 You can EASILY intergrate all the tools on your Linux/Windows machines for optimal ease of use.
 With a sleek interface, it brings commonly used tools into one cohesive application.
+MAKE SURE TO CONFIGURE THE SCRIPT TO YOUR NEEDS!!!
+OR IT WONT WORK!
+I have created comments within the script to help the skidz.
+Enjoy, Learn, & HackThePlanet!

 ---